Organizational Sponsorship Criteria

 "Life is local," says executive vice president of operations and community management Mark Wagner.
 "We need those community leaders to be an active part of their neighborhood by joining the PTA or getting to know the city council."

-1,300 Community Leaders identify and create local events each year.
+More than 1,420 Community Leaders identify and create local events each year.
 From toy drives, to fundraising walks, to informing neighbors about the importance of protecting themselves from the flu, Walgreens is building upon its long-standing tradition of community pharmacy.